Reava/U-Key/README.md

 ## **📥 Download:**

-**Note:** The Keypad has been rewritten into UdonSharp.
-Don't worry!
+**Note:** The Keypad has been written using UdonSharp but don't worry!
 You don't have to touch UdonSharp code I promise!

-1. Make sure you have UdonSharp 1.1.7 or higher installed via the [VCC](https://vcc.docs.vrchat.com/) (Projects > Manage project > Plus icon on the right of Udonsharp)
+1. Make sure you have VRC World SDK 3.7.4 or higher installed via the [VCC](https://vcc.docs.vrchat.com/)
 2. Download & Import the keypad into your project
 3. Enjoy?